wp-plugins/circupress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 2.02 =
-= 2.01 =
+* Corrects an issue for proper population of the daily digest = 2.01 =
 * Corrected an issue with the social links not properly setup in the new templates = 2.00 =